scoeyman/MediaPipe_Pose_GolfSwing/README.md

 - Custom landmarks (e.g., golf club head support)
 - Drag & drop interface for precise control
 - Smoothed landmark interpolation in playback
-- Output to:
-  - original video with overlays
-  - black background with trails

 How to Run